bechir23/Resume-Information-Extraction-System/README.md

 # Resume Information Extraction System

-A robust resume parsing and information extraction system using Rasa (Dockerized) and spaCy NER, with custom regex rules, advanced data analysis, visualization, and data augmentation for high-accuracy entity extraction.
+A robust resume parsing and information extraction system using spaCy NER, advanced data analysis, visualization, and data augmentation, with Rasa conversational AI for interactive correction and ranking.

 ---